crazybie/linear_ac/README.md

 ## Advantages over pool
 Linear allocator:

 1. Can greatly reduce the object scanning pressure of GC.
 Linear allocator is just a few byte arrays internally, but pool is normal container always need to be scanned fully.
 2. More general.
 Linear allocator can allocate various type of objects.
 3. Much simpler and faster on reclaiming memories.
 No need to manually release every object back, just reset the allocation cursor.
 4. Cheaper.
 Linear allocator do allocations on-demand like pool, but can be thrown away like temporary object if you don't want to reuse it.

-    If the linear allocator is not escape to the heap and 1k memory is enough, allocations will be handled on stack with no heap allocations at all.

-6. Memory efficient.
+5. Memory efficient.
 Memories are more compact, cpu cache friendly.

 ## Limitations
 1. Don't store the pointers of build-in allocated objects into linear allocated objects.
 (There's a debug flag for checking external pointers)